-There are some steps you should take before you install Apple’s new iOS 12.4.6 update on your iPhone, an iPad, or iPad touch.
+There are some steps you should take before you install Apple’s iOS 12.5.3 update on your iPhone, an iPad, or iPad touch.

-iOS 12.4.6 is an important upgrade, but it’s impossible to predict how your device will react to the move.
+It’s impossible to predict how your device will react to the move to iOS 12.5.3.
 While some of you might see a performance boost, many others will run into bugs and performance issues that could have a big impact on your day-to-day use.

 A little prep work can go a long way toward preventing problems and headaches and that’s why we recommend spending sometime preparing yourself and your device ahead of your upgrade.